W2Codam/ft_galaxy/README.md

 - Oval in shape:
   - When looking from the side you should be able to recognize that its slightly sloping towards the middle, starting from the center.

-- Make them sparkle:
+- Sparkling stars:
   - Stars should have slightly noticable animaton, as in, they should sparkle.
 This should be achieved within a shader.

-- Add some color:
+- Some color:
   - There should be at least 3, or more, recognizable colors for stars.
 Meaning they should not share the same color, for instance, every star being yellow or red.

 <div align="center">